gdshukla/Executer/README.md

 # Executer
 A simple task executer.
 Task commands can be specified in a json file and given as input to the program.

+Task Scheduler runs a threadpool of threads equal to number of cores available on system.
+Thread count is equal to std::thread::hardware_concurrency() value of the system.
+When a task is added scheduler automatically starts it immediately.
+If there are more taks than number of cores, shceduler waits for a task to finish before starting a new task.

+Threads are created only once during startup and same threads are resued to launch different tasks.

 # Creating a new command task
 Command task class must be inherited from ICommand interface.
 ```